Quick Answer

 What Is an Infrared Sauna and How Does It Work?

 An infrared sauna uses infrared light waves to heat your body directly, rather than heating the air around you.
-This means faster heat-up (10–30 min), more comfortable temperatures (120–170°F), lower energy costs ($3–10/month), and simpler installation (most plug into standard 120V).
+This means faster heat-up (10 to 30 min), more comfortable temperatures (120 to 170°F), lower energy costs ($3 to $10 per month), and simpler installation (most plug into standard 120V).

 Full-Spectrum vs. Far Infrared